THE UNFOLDING LANDSCAPE WITH DEBBIE MACKINNON & MIKE STANIFORD STANLEY,TASMANIA

 THE UNFOLDING LANDSCAPE | ART WORKSHOP

-Under the guidance of artist Debbie Mackinnon, you will be painting and drawing directly from nature.
+Under the guidance of artist Debbie and Mike, you will be painting and drawing directly from nature.
 We will be exploring different locations every day from the quaint, colonial village of Stanley, and the wild buttongrass fields and forest on the roof of The Nut to the mysterious forests and hidden world of the Tarkine.
-During the workshop, Debbie will show you how to capture the beauty of nature, while exposing you to a variety of ideas and approaches, with a mix of teaching, demonstrations and one-on-one mentoring.
-Debbie can help and inspire participants at all levels of experience and encourage returning guests to push their craft further.
-All levels of experience welcome.
+During the workshop, Debbie and Mike will show you how to capture the beauty of nature, while exposing you to a variety of ideas and approaches, with a mix of teaching, demonstrations and one-on-one mentoring.
+They can help and inspire participants at all levels of experience and encourage returning guests to push their craft further.
 Partners are welcome to join us.

 THE VILLAGE OF STANLEY, IT’S DELICIOUS CUISINE & THE NUT